kexiZeroing/FE-Learning-notes/doc/git.md

 4. Change the word 'pick' to 'edit' (there is a commit list you can change), save and exit; rebase is stopped at the next commit and you can edit it.
 5. `git commit --amend --reset-author --no-edit` and `git rebase --continue` to confirm and continue your rebase. (there is also a `git rebase --abort` command)
 6. `git push --force-with-lease` to overwrite the remote history. (`--force-with-lease` is safer than `--force`: If the remote branch has the same value as the remote branch on your local machine, you will overwrite remote.
 If it doesn't have the same value, it indicates a change that someone else made to the remote branch while you were working on your code and thus will not overwrite any code.)

+### rename branch
+- Rename the branch while working in this branch: `git branch -m <new name>`; rename from outside the branch: `git branch -m <old name> <new name>`.
+- Using 'master' as the name for the initial branch.
+This default branch name is subject to change.
+To configure the initial branch name to use in all of your new repositories, call `git config --global init.defaultBranch <name>`.

 ### git restore and git switch
 `git checkout` is one of the many reasons why newcomers find git confusing, and that is because its effect is context-dependent.
 In version 2.23 of git, two new commands have been introduced to split the old `git checkout` in two.